 Tucked between Los Angeles and San Diego on the Southern California coast is an expansive coastal area known as Orange County.
 Made up of 34 cities and 42 miles of beaches, many people know of Orange County from shows like The Hills, The OC, and The Real Housewives of Orange County that showcase the glitz, glamour, and drama of the millionaire lifestyle.
-For the majority of us, life is a bit more relaxed!
+Fortunately for the majority of us, life is a bit more relaxed!

 My husband and I are both transplants to Southern California- he’s from Seattle and I’m from Wisconsin.
 We met at a local bar and decided to make Orange County our home.
-I’ve been here for almost 10 years now, and for the past decade, I’ve been able to explore the county and gotten to know many of the spots that attract so many people here each year.
+I’ve been here for almost 10 years now, and for the past decade, I’ve been able to explore Orange County and have gotten to know many of the spots that attract so many people here each year.

 Many people come to Orange County to visit Disneyland or Knott’s Berry Farm, but there is so much to do beyond the theme parks!
 An outdoor family could easily spend a week hiking and hitting up our local beaches.
 Below are a few of my favorite places, and I would definitely consider these some of the best things to do with kids in Orange County, CA.

-There are many beach towns along the coast, each with its own vibe, and it’s fun to discover what each has to offer.
+There are many beach towns along the coast, each with its own vibe, and it’s fun to discover what each stretch of sand has to offer.
 From north to south, here are a few of the best beaches to visit in Orange County.

 Check out Surf Culture in Huntington Beach

-Events: Each August, top surfers from around the world come to compete in the US Open of Surfing, a 10-day surfing competition.
+Events at Huntington Beach: Each August, top surfers from around the world come to compete in the US Open of Surfing, a 10-day surfing competition.
 Huntington Beach is also known for being the place to be in Orange County to celebrate the 4th of July.
 With a giant parade and tons of festivities, this is one of the most fun things to do with kids in Orange County.

 At the Newport Pier, you can also rent bikes to ride down the boardwalk to the Balboa Pier (about 1.5 miles).
 Down by Balboa pier you’ll find the Fun Zone with arcades and a Ferris wheel, which is a great Orange County adventure with kids of all ages.
 You can also hop on a ferry and head over to Balboa Island where you can walk around shops and treat yourself to a famous Balboa bar – a vanilla ice cream bar on a stick dipped in chocolate and candies of your choice!
 The Fun Zone is also a common departure point for whale watching and sport fishing excursions.

 At the very end of the Balboa Peninsula you’ll find a surfing and bodyboarding spot called The Wedge where waves regularly get to 15-20 feet, and sometimes up to 30 feet!
 Rip currents are pretty strong and the waves break really hard on the shore, so don’t attempt to join in if you’re not experienced.
 Watching can be just as fun!